-The compensation of the Bank's Chief Executive Officer for 2019 included an annual base salary of \$350,000, and a performance-based cash bonus of \$550,000, an aggregate of \$14,000 from the Bank to the Chief Executive Officer's contribution plan, and limited perquisites and other benefits amounting to \$20,860.
-The Chief Executive Officer is eligible to receive a severance payment of \$350,000 upon his departure.
+The compensation of the Bank's former Chief Executive Officer up to March 9, 2020 included an annual base salary of \$350,000, a performance-based cash bonus of \$1,050,000, an aggregate of \$2,333 related to the former Chief Executive Officer's contribution plan, and limited perquisites and other benefits amounting to \$1,557.
+In addition, the former Chief Executive Officer received a severance payment of \$350,000 and other moving expenses totaling \$28,567.

-Results of the 2019 Advisory Vote on Compensation of Executive Officers
+Results of the 2020 Advisory Vote on Compensation of Executive Officers

-At the Company's annual meeting of shareholders held on April 17, 2019, our shareholders were asked to approve, on an advisory basis, the Bank's fiscal year 2018 executive officers' compensation programs (commonly referred to as the "say on pay" proposal).
-A substantial majority (95.39%) of the votes cast on the say-on-pay proposal at that meeting were voted in favor of the proposal.
-The Compensation Committee believes that these results affirm our shareholders' support for the Bank's approach to executive compensation, and therefore did not change its approach in fiscal year 2019.
+At the Company's annual meeting of shareholders held on April 29, 2020, our shareholders were asked to approve, on an advisory basis, the Bank's fiscal year 2019 executive officers' compensation programs (commonly referred to as the "say on pay" proposal).
+A substantial majority (93.85%) of the votes cast on the say-on-pay proposal at that meeting were voted in favor of the proposal.
+The Compensation Committee believes that these results affirm our shareholders' support for the Bank's approach to executive compensation, and therefore did not change its approach in fiscal year 2020.
 The Compensation Committee will continue working to ensure that the design of the Bank's executive officers' compensation program is focused on long-term shareholder value creation and emphasizes pay for performance.